 - Loan limit

 - Non-conforming loans: A non-conforming loan is above the maximum loan amount set by Fannie Mae and Freddie Mac.
 These are also referred to as jumbo loans.
-Non-conforming loans tend to have higher interest rates and are less common than conforming loans.
+These loans tend to have higher interest rates and are less common.

 What is the difference between a conventional and FHA loan?